 Sun Yat-sen University in Guangzhou conducts research in the South China Sea.
 The first Chinese scientific research conducted in the Xisha Islands in 1928 was also carried out by these university researchers.

-Chen dake, a scientist from the Chinese Academy of Sciences, said during the ceremony, “We humans know the oceans less than space; The reason for this is our lack of reconnaissance equipment and talent in this area, ”he said.“ The ship, which will now go into service, will therefore fulfill this deficiency in the exploration, recognition and protection of the oceans and will play an important role in this field ”. - Hibya
+Chen dake, a scientist from the Chinese Academy of Sciences, said during the ceremony, “We humans know the oceans less than space; The reason for this is our lack of reconnaissance equipment and talent in this area, ”he said.“ The ship that will now go into service will therefore fill this gap in the exploration, recognition and protection of the oceans and will play an important role in this field ”. - Hibya